5 Ways to Overcome Fear When Making a Big Decision

 My husband’s next job with the Navy would be in San Diego, California, our favorite spot and the place we got married!

 But as soon as we started researching, fear settled over me.
-How do you overcome fear when you are making a big decision?
+So how do you overcome anxiety when you are making a big decision?

 Fears often rise to the surface when we’re facing a big decision.

 Everything seems uncertain, so our minds fill that space with “what ifs” and worries about making the wrong choice.

 We were excited to see Coronado Island as a potential place to live; we even sensed that God might be leading us there.

 But I saw some immediate issues that made me feel unsettled.

 I felt fear about making this big decision.

 - Living in Southern California is expensive, but prices on Coronado are ridiculous.
 How would we afford it?